ibm-cloud-docs/discovery/custom-config.md

 ```
 {: codeblock}

-{{site.data.keyword.discoveryshort}} supports adding {{site.data.keyword.nlushort}} and Element Classification enrichments.
+{{site.data.keyword.discoveryshort}} supports adding {{site.data.keyword.nlushort}} enrichments.
 Each field that you want to enrich is defined by an object in the `enrichments` array.
 Each enrichment object requires a `source_field`, a `destination_field` and enrichments to specified.

-- `"enrichment" : string` - *required* - The type of enrichment to use on this field.
-To extract {{site.data.keyword.nlushort}} enrichments use `natural_language_understanding`, to perform Element Classification use `elements`.
+- `"enrichment" : "natural_language_understanding"` - *required* - The type of enrichment to use on this field.
+Must be set to `natural_language_understanding`.

-  **Note:** When using the `elements` enrichment, it is important to follow the guidelines specified in [Element Classification](/docs/services/discovery/element-classification.html) documentation.
-Specifically, only PDF files can be ingested when this enrichment is specified.

 - `"source_field" : string` - *required* - The source field that will be enriched.
 This field must exist in your source after the `json_normalizations` operation has completed.
 - `"destination_field" : string` - *required* - The name of the container object where enrichments will be created.
   **Note:** Field names defined in your configuration must meet the restrictions defined in [Field Name Requirements](#field_reqs).

-### Element Classification enrichments

-When using Element Classification, each `elements` enrichment object must contain an `"options": {}` object with the following parameters specified:

-- `"model" : string` - *required* - The element extraction model to be used with on this document.
-Currently supported models are: `contract`

-**Note:** When using the `elements` enrichment, it is important to follow the guidelines specified in [Element Classification](/docs/services/discovery/element-classification.html) documentation.
-Specifically, only PDF files can be ingested when this enrichment is specified.

-### Natural Language Understanding Enrichments

-When using {{site.data.keyword.nlushort}}, each object within the `enrichments` array must also contain an `"options": { "features": { } }` object that contains one or more of the following enrichments:
+Each object within the `enrichments` array must also contain an `"options": { "features": { } }` object that contains one or more of the following enrichments:

 ### categories